 The Order of the Arrow (OA) is an organization in Scouting for honor campers.
 The purpose of the OA is:

 To recognize those campers - Scouts, Explorers, and Scouters - who best exemplify the Scout Oath and Law in their daily lives and by such recognition cause other campers to conduce themselves in such a manner to warrant recognition.

 To develop and maintain camping traditions and spirit.

-To crystallize the Scout hait of helpfulness into a life purpose of leadership in cheerful service to others.
+To crystallize the Scout habit of helpfulness into a life purpose of leadership in cheerful service to others.

 As a Troop, we support the OA by attending Work Weekends at Camp Davy Crockett and by volunteering our services to the Lodge Arrowmen Sharing Knowledge (ASK) Program.
 In this way we can share our skills of backpacking and rappelling with other Scouting organizations in the Warriors Path District.

-In addition, a number of our Scouts and Scouters have taken a very active role in the leadership of the Netopolis Chapter and Sequoyah Lodge 184 by serving as Chapter and Lodge Officers plus holding several Advisery positions.
+In addition, several of our Scouts and Scouters have taken a very active role in the leadership of the Netopolis Chapter and Sequoyah Lodge 184 by serving as Chapter and Lodge Officers plus holding advisory positions.
 Our most notable leadership participation in the OA is that of Lodge Chief, the highest elected youth position in Sequoyah Lodge 184.
-The Lodge has over one hundred Scout Troops within its' boundaries from which to pull it's officers.
-Over the past 21 years there have been ten such chiefs and 5 of them have come from Troop 48 - a testament to the constant level of leadership developed in our Scouting Program
+The Lodge has over one hundred Scout Troops within its boundaries from which to pull officers.
+Over the past 34 years, six of them have come from Troop 48 - a testament to the constant level of leadership developed in our Scouting Program

 |1984 - 1985 Bobby Parker|